ibhatadn/Data-Structures-Using-C/README.md

 # Data-Structures-Using-C
-This repository contains Several Implementations of Data Structures done using the C programming Language
+This repository contains Several Implementations of Data Structures done using C programming Language